d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 64 bytes from 8.8.8.8: icmp_seq=0 ttl=51 time=0.957 ms
 64 bytes from 8.8.8.8: icmp_seq=1 ttl=51 time=0.975 ms
 ```
+Note that it is possible to create an overlay where containers do not have access to
+external networks using the ```--internal``` flag.

 Let's see if we can get more information on these interfaces: